rhyslwells/Data-Archive/content/standardised/ARIMA.md

 aliases: []
 category:
 date modified: 1-08-2025
-tags: [modeling]
+tags:
+  - modeling
+  - time_series
 ---
 ARIMA (AutoRegressive Integrated Moving Average) is a popular method for [[Time Series Forecasting]] that models the autocorrelations within the data.
 It is particularly useful for datasets with trends and patterns that are not seasonal.
-However, it is not perfect; for example, it struggles with predicting stock trading data.

 ### ARIMA Explained